 Cassia understands the importance of visits to help residents stay connected to family and friends, recognizing the crucial role family members and other caregivers play in residents’ lives.
 State and federal regulators have released guidelines on how we can safely open to more visitors and continue to protect the health of our residents and staff.

-Residents will have access to in-person visits, within our building and in the community.
+Residents will have access to in-person visits, within our building and within our buildings.

 In addition to increasing the number of people who can come into our settings with fewer restrictions, the new guidance allows fully vaccinated residents to come and go without the need to quarantine upon return.
-We are working diligently to confirm details, change policies, train staff, and prepare to welcome loved ones with fewer restrictions.
+If there is a confirmed COVID outbreak, the facility will need to close visitation for a short time to test and evaluate the test results.
+The site will then consider opening areas where there is no COVID exposure.

 At the same time, vaccination does not change any of the precautions we take at Cassia or stop the need for personal protective equipment (PPE).